Instawork/hyperview/website/blog/2018-12-17-Introducing-Hyperview.md

 <li class="question">How do I store the data for my feature?</li>
 <li class="question deleted">Do I extend an existing API endpoint and resource or create a new one?</li>
 <li class="question">How do I model the user interactions as HTTP requests?</li>
-<li class="question deleted">Will my changed impact the performance of other clients using the same API?</li>
+<li class="question deleted">Will my changes impact the performance of other clients using the same API?</li>
 <li class="question deleted">Is my API design generic enough to serve use-cases beyond the current feature I'm building?</li>
 <li class="question deleted">In order to make the design generic, am I exposing too much data?</li>
 <li class="question deleted">Are my API changes compatible with older client versions?</li>